Call Us On:

 Crafted with Excellence

-February Birthstone:
+March Birthstone:

 Buck & Co Jewellers is a family-owned business with over 40 years of experience in the jewellery industry.
 We offer a wide range of services including bespoke designs, repairs and insurance valuations.
 We are a husband and wife team consisting of a qualified and experienced Jeweller, Diamond Mounter, Gold and Silversmith, and a certified Gemmologist.
 We take pride in crafting each piece of jewellery with excellence, ensuring that it meets our high standards of quality.